hanxiaomax/Learncpp_CN/docs/5-7-Logical-operators.md

 ## Logical NOT

-You have already run across the logical NOT unary operator in lesson [4.9 -- Boolean values](https://www.learncpp.com/cpp-tutorial/boolean-values/).
+You have already run across the logical NOT unary operator in lesson [[4-9-Boolean-values|4.9 - 布尔值]].
 We can summarize the effects of logical NOT like so:

 |Operand|	Result|